react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator.md

 #### `headerLeft`

-React Element or Component to display on the left side of the header.
-When a component is used, it receives a number of props when rendered (`onPress`, `title`, `titleStyle` and more - check [Header.tsx](https://github.com/react-navigation/react-navigation-stack/blob/master/src/views/Header/Header.tsx) for the complete list).
+Function which returns a React Element to display on the left side of the header.
+When a function is used, it receives a number of arguments when rendered (`onPress`, `title`, `titleStyle` and more).

 #### `headerStyle`